min69u/Reforestation/README.md

-## Want to hear a joke about construction?
-Nah, I'm still working on it.
+## Past, present, and future walked into a bar....
+It was tense.